 Your entry-level fresher resume should be presented in the same way as an advertisement – it should highlight your relevant skills and accomplishments in a visually appealing format that stands out.

 These teaching keywords should be in your resume and cover letter within the titles and paragraphs you incorporate.
 Learn how to use keywords in your teacher resume.
-Taking the time to understand how applicant tracking systems screen education candidates will help you when choosing the best resume language and keywords to use.
+Taking the time to understand how applicant tracking systems screen education candidates will help you choose the best resume language and keywords to use.

 Match Your Teaching Skills and Experience to the School’s Needs

-Start filling up your new teacher resume by matching your relevant experience, skills and personality traits with those advertised by the school.
+Start filling up your new teacher resume by matching your relevant experience, skills, and personality traits with those advertised by the school.
 If you are stuck, start by answering your employer’s questions: